isaacnmm/pestpolicy-hugo2XX/content/posts/20-mule-team-borax-pest-control/index.md

 Its worth noting that Borax and Boric Acid, though related, are different substances.
 Borax is a natural mineral that contains about 11% boron, whereas Boric Acid is a synthesized compound with higher insecticidal potency.

-Both can be used for pest control, but [Boric Acid](https://pestpolicy.com/boric-acid/) is typically more effective for certain applications, such as in traps or powders due to its finer grain and higher toxicity to insects.
+Both can be used for pest control, but [Boric Acid](https://pestpolicy.com/boric-acid/)istypically more effective for certain applications, such as in traps or powders due to its finer grain and higher toxicity to insects.

 ###  Practical Tips for Pest Control